leafsphp/docs/src/modules/http/v/2/request.md

 ### Cookies

-Leaf also provides a simple `cookies` method on the request object which allows you to get cookie data.
+Leaf also provides a `cookies` method on the request object which allows you to get cookie data.

 <div class="class-mode">